 Having a website is a great way to promote your business, but there can be some drawbacks.
 One of these is the possibility of receiving unwanted comments on your website, especially if you’re using WordPress.

 Comments can be a great way to engage with your audience.
 However, it is sometimes necessary to disable them for various reasons.
 Maybe you just want to protect your website from any potential security vulnerabilities or maybe you want to eliminate any potential spammy comments.

 In order to disable comments in WordPress, you can use the built-in feature of WordPress but that only applies to new posts.
-You have to manually change settings for existing posts or have to use some third-party plugins.
-But with the Nexter theme and Nexter Extension (Free) plugin, you can easily disable comments on the entire site or individual post types.
+You have to manually change the settings for existing posts.
+But with the Nexter Extension (Free) plugin, you can easily disable comments on the entire site or individual post types.

 Why do you want to Disable Comments on WordPress?

 As your site grows and gets more exposure, it is more likely to get more and more spam comments and moderating them can be time consuming so to save yourself some time you might want to disable comments.

 Or if your blog is in a certain niche where comments are not that important, it could be a good choice to disable comments.